48Club/bnb-48-inscription/README.md

 The txhash of this very transaction which carries the deploy command is an important unique identity for this inscription token

-Moreover, `tick-hash` is defied as deploy hash.  e.g.
+Moreover, `tick-hash` is defied as deploy hash.

-`tick` of bnb-48 fans is `fans`

 `tick-hash` of bnb-48 fans is `0xd893ca77b3122cb6c480da7f8a12cb82e19542076f5895f21446258dc473a7c2`

-In order to be backward compatible, `tick-hash` is not an mandaory parameter.
-Notice once it is provided, indexer should make sure the op is only valid if the `tick-hash` does carry an deploy op with tick of the value in `tick` parameter.

 ### recap

-The sender, must be the owner, adjust the max supply of an previously deployed inscription.
+The sender, must be the owner (sender of the deploy op, and must not be reannounced), adjusts the parameter of an previously deployed inscription.

 New max supply must not be bigger than last valid one.
 In another word, it's only possible to shrink supply.
 Increasing is not allowed.